 "The purpose of Spinal Manipulation is to restore mobility in areas with tissue damage, which decreases pain and muscle tightness and allows for healing."

 Physical therapists, on the other hand, evaluate, diagnose and provide treatment to restore movement and function such as strength, range of motion, and balance.

 Physical therapists are also involved in promoting health, wellness, and fitness through risk factor identification and preventative care.

 Although they use different techniques, both Chiropractors and physical therapists use their expertise to help rehabilitate and relieve pain in their patients.

 In order to become a licensed chiropractor or physical therapist, there is a long education process that must be completed.

 To become a Chiropractor, an individual must earn a Doctorate in Chiropractic which can take anywhere from 6-8 years.
 This includes 5,200 instructional hours and 3-4 years of undergraduate school.

 This time includes approximately 3500 instructional hours and 4 years of undergrad followed by 3 years of physical therapy school.
 Including the 7 –year program, Physical therapy students must also complete a 30-week internship, and pass the National Physical Therapy Exam.

 Although both Chiropractors and Physical Therapists are both specialists in diagnosing and treating their patients, they do have some differences in their areas of practice.

 Chiropractors are experts when it comes to Spinal Adjustment and manipulation.
 This includes soft tissue mobilization and joint adjustment.
-Chiropractors use their knowledge of the musculoskeletal system to develop therapeutic modalities end exercise regiments to treat pain in their patients.
+Chiropractors use their knowledge of the musculoskeletal system to develop therapeutic modalities, chiropractic adjustments, and exercise regiments to treat pain in their patients.